ElisonSherton/elisonsherton.github.io/_posts/2021-06-26-fastbook-week3-session-summary.md

 What we see as images on our screens are interpreted by the computer as matrices of decimal numbers.
 So, in order to load the images into a way that the computer can understand fastai provides couple of classes: the `DataBlock` and the `DataLoader`.
 It is essential to understand these two classes in detail to be able to feed our data to the model and let it do it's weight updates and come up with a function that approximates the relation between inputs (images) to the outputs (targets).

 First then let's understand what a `DataBlock` is.
-A `DataBlock` is a template which tells the following four things.

 ## Datablock

+ A `DataBlock` is a template which tells the dataloader which will finally use this datablock, the following five things.

-1. **blocks:**  What are our inputs and outputs.
+- **blocks:**  What are our inputs and outputs.
 For image classification, we are mapping an image to a category.
 So our input will be an `ImageBlock` and our output will be a `CategoryBlock`.
 For text classification, we would do a text-category mapping so it will have `TextBlock` as the input and `CategoryBlock` as the output.
 If we wish to have multiple inputs, we can do that by passing a tuple/list as the first element of the blocks tuple; same for output.
 For eg. if we wish to pass two images and see if they're same or different in some aspect, we can have `blocks = ([ImageBlock, ImageBlock], CategoryBlock)`.

-2. **get_items**: We have to tell how to get the input. fastai has a prebuilt function `get_image_files` which gets all the images in a folder and it's sub folders (well, most common `.png`, `.jpg` formats etc. are considered. `.webp` etc. aren't) into a list.
+- **get_items**: We have to tell how to get the input. fastai has a prebuilt function `get_image_files` which gets all the images in a folder and it's sub folders (well, most common `.png`, `.jpg` formats etc. are considered. `.webp` etc. aren't) into a list.

-3. **splitter**: Any Machine Learning model given enough data can perfectly approximate a set of inputs to a set of outputs by memorizing it.
+- **splitter**: Any Machine Learning model given enough data can perfectly approximate a set of inputs to a set of outputs by memorizing it.
 However it will not perform well during runtime because it has not learnt the underlying concept and simply memorized the connection of input to output.
 So this basically specifies the way of splitting.
 For that fastai has it's own set of splitters which could be used.
 The most common is the `RandomSplitter` which takes a validation percentage and splits that much percentage into the validation set and remaining into the training set.

 If you have a folder structure like this, i.e. your train and validation folders are explicitly defined in the structure shown below, you can choose to use the `GrandparentSplitter`